Combatd/complete_dsa_python/intro/notes.md

 * Data Structures are different ways of organizing data on your computer that can be used effectively.
 * We understand we use data structures to make our programs very efficient, but there are many data structures to choose from.
 * A professional software developer needs to know what data structure to choose for an application, because it has a direct effect on the performance.

+# What is an algorithm?
+* Set of steps to accomplish a task.
+* Everyday in our daily lives, we use algorithms (sets of steps) to do things.
+To get a coffee, go to a coffee shop, pay money, and then grab the coffee.
+* Input Data -> Calculation -> Stops when answer is found
+* Compression Algorithms
+* Dijkstra's Algorithm - shortest path
+* Optimization and Scheduling Algorithms
+* Criteria for good algorithms - correct and efficient